AFM Workshop at

 Both experienced AFM users as well as less experienced researchers are welcome.
 Join us and learn more about how AFM could impact your projects.

-Registration for the AFM demonstration on June 6 free, but all attendees must register due to limited seating.
-Please choose just one of the time slots for your Jupiter XR demonstration.
+Registration for the AFM demonstration on June 6 is free, but all attendees must register due to limited seating.

 If you would like to bring your samples, please indicate your interest when registering and you will be contacted to discuss your sample and schedule a time.